 8. The Maximoff twins: Quicksilver and Scarlet Witch

 Scarlet Witch, Quicksilver’s twin sister must now appear on this list as the film studios have wasted the benefit of the doubt we have been giving them.
 Although they have been indeed developing her character slowly but steadily and the promise of more was hinted with Captain America Civil War and will surely continue beyond that, it was clear that a lot was amiss.
 First of all, it is important to mention how far from the full powers of Scarlet Witch the Franchise still is at the moment, a mutant deemed to be one of the most powerful of them all and with a complex story by far worth its own individual movie.
 The scenarists are not necessarily sure what her powers are, showing them as affecting or manipulating the human mind and then having her effecting robots.
 However, that is only what they appear to be.
 The “Witch” in her name is not there by accident: her power source is mystical.
 It allows her to disrupt or alter reality within her field of vision.
 The Avengers’ portrayal therefore sees this reformed villain creating so-called hex-spheres, displayed as red clouds emanating from her hands that disturb molecular fields around her and her targets.
 She uses them to destroy organic and other structures and deflect attacks.
 Later on, with a better training in the sorcery that powers her ability, she grows to manipulate reality to create elements in it that did not exist.
 What a use that would have had in helpng in Infinity war!
 Her connection with elements of reality would have surely made her the perfect Avenger to feel any shift in reality, to cite the least of her uses.

 7. Various X-Men characters but mainly Storm

-X-Men: the last stand was probably the worst of all X-Men thus far, mainly because it prioritised quantity over quality, cramping as many mutants as it could in it and ending up not developing any of their characters.
-Although the latest installment of the franchise looks to top this up, every time these movies have done it in the past, the audience has ended up with underused characters without meaningful tie with the plot.
+X-Men: The Last Stand was probably the worst of all X-Men thus far.
+This is mainly because it prioritised quantity over quality.
+It cramped as many mutants as it could in it and ending up not developing any of their characters.
+It does look that the latest installment of the franchise looks to top this up.
+However, every time these movies have done this in the past, the audience has ended up with underused characters without meaningful tie with the plot.
 Generally preferring a set of effects and multiplying senseless battles, the films resulted in the underuse and subsequent killing off of characters such as the Juggernaut and Lady Deathstrike, the “female Wolverine”.
-Angel was given a little more screen time but the character was far from developed, the filmmakers focusing more on his strained relationship with his father who won’t accept his son is a mutant.
+Angel was given a little more screen time but the character was far from developed.
+The filmmakers focused more on his strained relationship with his father who won’t accept his son is a mutant.
 Cyclops, a central character in the X-Men was relatively casually dismissed because of the actor’s unavailability.
 This is, of course, without mentioning the complete misdevelopment of his character.
 This alone might have made Cyclops our number 7.

 But to me, nothing shows the lack of understanding in the importance of the characters and their development than the portrayal of Storm.
 Halle Berry is a beautiful woman and a prominent actor.
 Probably thanks to this, Storm does not lack time on the screen.
 But the Storm that comic fans know is a super-powerful mutant able to control both earthly and extraterrestrial ecosystems, natural forces including electromagnetic fields and cosmic storms, to manipulate elements of nature so she can adapt e.g. breathe underwater, fly and a lot more.
 That is without mentioning the magic added to her by her maternal ancestry, the expert thievery, her combat skills and her ability to create electrical fields around herself and resist psychic attacks.
 Did we mention that she is great with knives, handguns, trilingual….
 We’ll stop there.
 But what the franchise has done is to take one of the most powerful mutants (a possible Omega-mutant) and turn her into a supermodel (I get that her reel name “Ororo” means “beauty” but come on) with a great walk especially by the side of Prof. X, who is a heroin more by name than by action and whose powers seem to have more to do with superficially manipulating the weather to such unoriginal and unimaginative ends, through a ritual of levitating and changing eye colour performed with such awkwardness and repetitive bore that it disempowers her rather than truly showcases the powerful mutant and the eclectic force that she is.